-370 The dataset used in this study has a longer timespan than the one used by Ford et al. (2018).
-However, our dataset does not include gender or career stage information.
-We cannot add any new information on the gender imbalance discussion.
-Scientometrics and network analysis may provide tools to counter this imbalance.
-Yet, we are cognizant that more open data may exacerbate the problem by exposing presenters to more opportunities for bias.
+more open data may exacerbate the problem by exposing presenters to more opportunities for bias.
 We highlight these issues here as it is a discussion very much worth having.
 However, at this time, we are unable to offer any additional data, insights, or strategies.

-4.3 Steps Toward Connections to Other Networks
+4.3 Steps toward connections to other networks

-- GeoLink (Narock et al., 2014; Krisnadhi et al., 2015; Cheatham et al., 2018) is a collection of Linked Open Data that addresses scholarly discovery and collaboration in the geosciences.
+GeoLink (Narock et al., 2014; Krisnadhi et al., 2015; Cheatham et al., 2018) is a collection of Linked Open Data that addresses scholarly discovery and collaboration in the geosciences.
 GeoLink leverages the Semantic Web to publish open data regarding data centers, digital repositories, libraries, and professional societies.
 One component of the GeoLink knowledge graph (Cheatham et al., 2018) is a collection of all National Science Foundation (NSF) funded projects.
 Figure 14 (reproduced from Narock and Wimmer, 2017) illustrates what can be done when one network is connected to another.
-This figure is produced by subsetting the GeoLink NSF funded projects by people who have presented at AGU.
-In particular, we are looking at Semantic web and semantic integration a keyword in the Informatics portion of the AGU keyword hierarchy.
+This figure is produced by subsetting the GeoLink NSF-funded projects by people who have presented at the AGU.
+In particular, we are looking at Semantic Web and semantic integration - a keyword in the Informatics portion of the AGU keyword hierarchy.
 Combining these two open datasets allowed us to identify which AGU authors had active funded grants at the time of their AGU presentation.
-We define "active funded grant" as the AGU presentation date falling between the NSF grant's start and end date.
-We then looked at the distribution - of funding sources.
+We define "active funded grant" as the AGU presentation date falling between the NSF grant's start and end dates.
+We then looked at the distribution of funding sources.
 Figure 14 shows the NSF divisions and offices that have funded an AGU author's semantic project.
 This is only one example and specific to one topic area.
-Yet, it illustrates the potential of open science and cross-organizational network analysis.
+However, it illustrates the potential of open science and cross-organizational network analysis.
 We can begin to see how this research topic is funded by the NSF.
 In addition, we can start to see the scientific results (AGU presentations) attributable to each NSF division.
-In this regard, AGU scientometrics can go beyond optimizing Fall Meetings to more general enhancements of open science - and science communication.
-Exponential growth is being observed with the amount of available Linked Open Data - roughly doubling each year.
-Corporations (e.g., the BBC and BestBuy), governments (e.g., the U.S. and U.K. - 395 governments), Wikipedia, social networking sites (e.g., Flicker, Facebook and Twitter), and various academic communities are all contributing to the movement (Hogan et al., 2011).
-We encourage AGU to do the same.
+In this regard, AGU scientometrics can go beyond optimizing Fall Meetings to more general enhancements of open science and science communication.
+Exponential growth is being observed with the amount of available Linked Open Data roughly doubling each year.
+Corporations (e.g., the BBC and BestBuy), governments (e.g., the US and UK governments), Wikipedia, social networking sites (e.g., Flickr, Facebook and Twitter), and various academic communities are all contributing to the movement (Hogan et al., 2011).
+We encourage the AGU to do the same.